 7. Google Workspace

-Here’s Google’s take on creating a world-class team chat app.
+Here’s Google’s take on creating a world-class chat app.
 Google Chat and Meet were made publically available in February 2018.
 It comes in Google Workplace subscription plans – so expect no Freemium version.
 The app has deep integrations with Google Workplace tools, such as Calendar and Drive.
 Online meetings are available via Google Meet.
 The multiple languages support works well for multinational teams.

 Having been released just recently, the tool is constantly adding new features.
 Since August, Google Chat has added notification snoozing features and some emoji reactions.